mikalus/4e4th05a/README.md

 There is a glosary for all words of 4e4th forth.
 Sorted alphabetically and arranged according to functional groups.
 These were automatically generated from the word comments.
+Let GlossaryMaker.py run to renew it.

 ## Verification